How to Parent a Teen with Anxiety: The 3–3–3 Rule & Other Tips

 With a structured, supportive environment, we integrate academic support and family involvement to promote lasting recovery.
 Our goal is to help teens build resilience and regain confidence in their future.

-Teen anxiety often appears as irritability, social withdrawal, sleep problems, physical complaints, academic perfectionism, and procrastination rather than just direct expressions of worry.\
+Teen anxiety often appears as irritability, social withdrawal, sleep problems, physical complaints, academic perfectionism, and procrastination rather than just direct expressions of worry.

-The 3-3-3 Rule: A Simple Grounding Technique
+The 3-3-3 Rule: A Simple Grounding Technique for Managing Anxiety

 The 3-3-3 rule is a sensory grounding technique designed to interrupt the anxiety cycle and bring teens back to the present moment.
 When anxiety strikes, the mind often spirals into worst-case scenarios or becomes overwhelmed by physical symptoms.
 This simple exercise redirects attention to immediate surroundings, breaking the pattern of anxious thoughts.